meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-1-8-mitre-gear-blog.md

 **Developing the Neurodiverse Federal Workforce**

-A year ago, the NFW pilot was a proposed idea that had just been named a [GEAR Center Challenge Grand Prize](https://www.gsa.gov/about-us/newsroom/news-releases/gsa-and-omb-announce-government-effectiveness-advanced-research-center-challenge-winners) winner.
+A year ago, the NFW pilot was an idea that had just been named a [GEAR Center Challenge Grand Prize](https://www.gsa.gov/about-us/newsroom/news-releases/gsa-and-omb-announce-government-effectiveness-advanced-research-center-challenge-winners) winner.
 It was recognized for its relevance to a government need and as an example of the power of a network of non-governmental organizations coming together proactively to apply research and innovation to solve a government management challenge.
 MITRE, the lead for this project, has spent the past year at the intersection of the public and private sectors, convening a group of federal, non-profit, academic, and private organizations to support this project.

 MITRE and our partners, including Microsoft, SAP, DXC, Specialisterne, and five universities, have launched the first part of the program, a week-long evaluation boot camp for job candidates.
 The six-month internship program with NGA for individuals on the spectrum will soon begin.
 Another program with a second agency is expected to begin in the coming months.